Casca

 Hands, do my wishes!

 Three words, and Casca's whole arc resolves into a blade.
-The line is a transfer of agency: speech, which has been Casca's medium for the cynical reporting of 1.2 and the apocalyptic terror of 1.3, is yielded to the body.
-"Speak, hands for me" is the play's most economical statement of the moment when conspiracy passes from talk into act, and the choice to give the line to Casca rather than to Brutus or Cassius is one of Shakespeare's quietest structural decisions.
-The man who refused to dignify the political ceremony with verse is the man who refuses to dignify the assassination with rhetoric.
+The line hands agency from speech to the body: language, which has been Casca's medium for cynical reporting and apocalyptic terror alike, is yielded to the hands.
+"Speak, hands for me" is the play's most economical image of the moment conspiracy passes from talk into act, and the choice to give it to Casca rather than to Brutus or Cassius is one of Shakespeare's quietest decisions.
+The man who would not dignify the ceremony with verse will not dignify the killing with rhetoric.
 He simply moves.
-Antony will later describe this moment, with characteristic edge, as "the envious Casca made [a] rent" in Caesar's mantle — a phrase that captures both the literal cut and the moral charge Antony wants to lay on it.
-Casca disappears from the play after this scene.
-The play will not need him again, and it does not pretend that it will.
+Antony will later sharpen the moment into an accusation – "the envious Casca" who made a "rent" in Caesar's mantle – but Casca himself is already gone.
+After this scene the play does not need him, and it does not pretend it does.

 Key Quotes by Casca